 Lest you think lard is more unhealthy than butter, unhydrogenated lard has less saturated fat, more unsaturated fat, and less cholesterol than butter, and none of the trans fat found in shortening and margarine.

 Rendered Pork Fat Popular Among Most Slavs

-Smalec isn't unique to Polish cuisine, in Hungarian, it's known as disznózsír.
-Russians and Ukrainians call it (unrendered slices of pork fat), while Lithuanians say taukai.
+Smalec isn't unique to Polish cuisine, in Hungarian, it's known as disznózsír while Lithuanians say taukai.
 Croatians, Serbians and Slovenians say mast, Czechs and Slovaks say sádlo.
 Bulgarians say svinska mas, and Romanians say untură.
-And, of course rendered chicken fat is known as schmaltz in the Jewish culture.
+In Russia and Ukraine, slices of pork fat known as salo are eaten without being rendered.
+And, of course, rendered chicken fat is known as schmaltz in the Jewish culture.

 Most people render pork fat to make smalec which is spread on rye bread and sprinkled liberally with salt.
 But in some families, the onion-flavored congealed drippings that are a byproduct of a pork roast dinner are used as a make-do substitute.
 The flavor is delicious.